RHsyseng/telco-operations/ztp/remote-worker-day0/ztp-ai/README.md

 ### **Current Limitations**

-Since deploying remote workers as a day0 operation is not supported yet by AI, we needed to disable some validations that are done by AI before the installation can happen.
+Since deploying remote workers as a day0 operation is not supported yet by AI, we need to disable some validations that are done by AI before the installation can happen.

 1. Create a ConfigMap to configure disabled validations so the installation can start